-Contrary to what most people new to the travel hacking business think, earning miles is actually a lot EASIER than redeeming miles.
+Contrary to what most people think, earning miles is actually sometimes EASIER than redeeming miles.
 Of course, I’m talking about redeeming your hard earned miles in a smart way, maximizing the value you get out of it.
 Anyone can just book whatever the Aeroplan or whatever search engine spits out as the recommended route, but you would be missing out huge on what is possible.

 At the end of the day, what makes travel hackers feel warm and fuzzy inside is scoring that hard to get redemption that maxes out all the benefits of the system and is right on the limit of what is possible.

 Instead of something like this that can easily be booked online with a few clicks…